MiniGrief/Disable-Token-Ruler/README.md

 I do not intend to keep this updated.
 I may if it is a simple fix but please don't expect it.

 # Credits
-Michael (hi25114) for posting the code snipped in the modules channel in the FoundryVTT Discord.
+Michael (hi25114) for posting the code snippet in the modules channel in the FoundryVTT Discord.